Endritx/Tree-Simulation/README.md

 # 3D Tree Growth Simulation with Rain Effect

 This project showcases a simple 3D tree growth simulation using Three.js, combined with a rain effect and rain sound.
 The tree grows and shrinks dynamically while the rain falls and triggers a sound.
-The rain and sound can be controlled with a "Start to Rain" button, and the rain can be stopped using the "Stop the Rain" button (if you re-enable it).
+The rain and sound can be controlled with a "Start to Rain" button.

 ## Features